centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 _B2C_
 A gift certificate is a way to sell gift certs to your B2C customers.
 This will need its own separate checkout.

-### **Google Merchant Plugin**
-_B2B/B2C_
-Google Merchant is a service used for advertising your products in Google’s search results.
-You can use Centra’s plugin to feed information about your products to Google.

 ## **H**

 ### **Handling cost** *